The Law of the Third System looks for “Hot Numbers” in a session.

 There are various roulette systems that have been inspired by a statistical theory called The Law of The Third.
 Notice, we say “inspired”, as we want to be quite clear here- the theory has been adapted.
 That doesn’t necessarily mean that these systems work for roulette.
 It’s an interesting concept though, and worth a look.

-Not a huge number.
-But if you map out the distribution of numbers over time, what The Law of The Third predicts is that on average, after you have seen 37 rounds of roulette, roughly two thirds of the numbers (say around 25) will appear 1 or more times and one third of the numbers will be no-shows (around 12).
+That’s not a big number.
+But if you map out the distribution of numbers over time, what the Law of The Third predicts is that on average, after you have seen 37 rounds of roulette, roughly two thirds of the numbers (say around 25) will appear 1 or more times and one third of the numbers will be no-shows (around 12).

-Remember, we are talking statistics here- this is not an exact science, but it is amazing how often you will see this "pattern".
+Remember, we are talking statistics here- this is not an exact science, but it is amazing how often you will see this pattern.

 You are fishing for Law of Thirds repeaters.
 This pattern is one of the reasons that people like to bet on the dozens or the columns bet, both of which neatly split the wheel up into thirds (well almost, if we ignore that pesky 0 pocket for a moment)

 Why the safety stop?
 Well, I think that is more of an empirical thing- this worked when the system was being developed.

 Well, the bottom line is that the roulette wheel has no memory.
 And this system is hinting that the result of a spin is affected somehow by a historical event.
 So there is your flaw.

 So play this system, but play it purely as a money management technique (to help you set a time to leave the table after you have hit a profit or hit your loss limit).

-But don't play it thinking it will somehow magically improve your odds at the table.
+Don’t play it thinking it will somehow magically improve your odds at the table.
 It won’t.